jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Note

-In writing this book, I used lots of YouTube videos and pop culture references such as those of Star Wars, The Office, and computer games (e.g., Civilization).
-I did it because using familiar stories is a more natural way to explain philosophy, politics, and in general, to relate to one another.
+I used lots of YouTube videos and pop culture references such as those of Star Wars, The Office, and computer games (e.g., Civilization)to help me write this book.
+I found using familiar stories is a more natural way to explain philosophy, politics, and in general, to relate to one another.
 In all cases, all due credit goes to the media's owners.
 Please keep in mind, you'll have to press play or enable sound on each video.

-Also note, I'm done writing the majority of book, but I'm still getting reader feedback before final polishing.
+Also note, I'm done writing the majority of book, but I'm still getting reader feedback.
 If you like to contribute your thoughts on anything, you can [email](mailto:techvolution@outlook.com).
 Or, fitting to internet culture, you can write on this webpage by clicking "edit" above, then Ctrl+Alt+V, and then the paragraph you want to comment on.
 You can make an account on this website or not, that's up to you.

-If you're feedback is this book is too long (90 pages), I'm already working on a much shorter version to help peole not so used to reading politics books.
+Two things to note.
+I know many people won't read a 45,000 word book, so I'm working on a much shorter version for them.
+Also, some chapters need better editing, but I'm waiting on more reader feedback before having that done by an editor.
+If you spot any rough areas, I'd appreciate you making a note.
+It'll save time and money during final polishing.

 Lastly, keep in mind all web browsers have "reader" modes that let you customize the screen.
 For Firefox press _F9_, Safari/Edge _Command-Shift-R_.
 Chrome makes you install an [extension](https://chrome.google.com/webstore/detail/reader-view/ecabifbgmdmgdllomnfinbmaellmclnh).
-Some readers disable videos, so I put a link to them in the caption so you can still tap and watch.
+Some readers disable videos, so I put a link to them so you can still tap and watch.

 ---